Dog Seizures or Epilepsy – Informative Help

 In this article we discuss seizures and epilepsy (repeated seizures), their fundamental causes, and our recommended action plan for dealing with seizures.
 We’ve helped quite a few pet owners navigate this issue with success and we are here to help!

 First and Foremost: We recommend to give NZYMES Antioxidant Treats or NZYMES Sprouted Granules to your pet daily.
-This simple action supports a natural antioxidant cleansing process that helps to being the elimination of the toxic build-up in the liver and kidneys that is typically the result of medications, poor quality food ingredients, food coloring, and chemical additives in a pets diet.
+This simple action supports a natural antioxidant cleansing process that helps with the elimination of toxic build-up in the cells.
+The Super-Food Nutrition supports liver and kidney function that are also affected by medications, poor quality food ingredients, food coloring, and chemical additives in a pet’s diet.

 Second: In our opinion the best way to reduce the risk of seizures in dogs, is to read the ingredients in your pet’s food and treats: We suggest that you avoid Wheat Flour and/or Wheat Gluten, Food Colorings and Chemical Additives.
 Your will find these poor ingredients in the majority of pet foods offered by supermarkets, big chain pet stores, and big discount stores.
 In our 20 years of experience, these ingredients tend to be the primary causes of increased epileptic activity in seizure-prone dogs.

-Third: If your pet must be vaccinated, receive flea or heart-worm medication, undergo surgical procedures, or endure any period of increased stress, we highly recommend to double the usage of the Antioxidant Treats or Sprouted Granules 3-4 days prior and 4-7 afterward the planned vaccinations.
-This nutritional support may help to increase the body’s detoxification ability, and lessen the impact of these problematic factors.
+Third: If your pet must be vaccinated, receive flea or heart-worm medication, undergo surgical procedures, or endure any period of increased stress, we highly recommend to double the usage of the Antioxidant Treats or Sprouted Granules 3-4 days prior and 4-7 afterward the planned vaccinations/event.
+This added nutritional boost lends support to the body’s natural detoxification ability, and lessens the impact of these problematic factors.

-However, if your pet is already taking a prescription medication for Seizures, we are NOT suggesting to discontinue using them.
+If your pet is already taking a prescription medication for Seizures, we are NOT suggesting to discontinue using them.
 We would highly recommend following our recommendations outlined above.
-If you note that your pet is seizure free for 2-3 months, you should consult with your vet about the possibility of lowering the dosage in stages, with the overall goal of weaning the pet off of them if possible.
-All changes to medications should be recommended only by a Veterinary professional.
+If you note that your pet is seizure free for 2-3 months, you should consult with your vet about the possibility of lowering the dosage of prescribed medications in stages, with the overall goal of weaning the pet off of them if possible.
+All changes to medications should only be recommended by a Veterinary professional.